 For quite some time now, I’ve been enamored with the idea of buying my own home.
 I’ve moved four times in the last five years, and I’ve always lived with roommates.
 As I reach the end of my twenties, I’m ready to take the next step in adulthood and find a place of my own.
+But how could I afford it, and how could I save money fast?

 Why I Want to Own a Home